mushfikurr/edu-social-media/README.md

-# Lore
+# Educational Social Media

-An education-oriented social media, created for the CS A-Level.
+A proof of concept education-oriented social media, created for the CS A-Level.
 Developed primarily in Python, using Flask.